i01er/wordpress_chatbot/README.md

-# wordpress_chatbot
+# Wordpress Chatbot
-A chatbot for wordpress
+We are using the api.ai to create a chatbot at the Wordpress.